for Students without Disabilities

 What grade is my child?

 Homeschool students seldom study all subjects in one grade level at a time.
-They have the freedom to progress at their own rate in the different school subjects, so may be in 3rd grade for math and 5th grade for reading.
+Your child has the freedom to progress at his own rate in the different school subjects, so he may be in 3rd grade for math and 5th grade for reading.
 Other families may be using an integrated unit study where all members of the family are studying the same thing.
 If they are all studying the Oregon Trail, does that mean they are all in 4th grade?
 No.

 How is the child’s grade level determined?
-In their technical manual for home educators, the Department of Education states, “The rule presumes that a parent’s notification of their intent to home school a child at age 7 will begin with the first grade, unless the parent specifically notifies the ESD that the child started first grade earlier.
+In their technical manual for home educators, the Department of Education states, “The rule presumes that a parent’s notification of their intent to home school a child at age 6 will begin with the kindergarten, unless the parent specifically notifies the ESD that the child started first grade earlier.
 The testing requirements will be based on that presumption unless otherwise notified by the parent.”
-The ESDs are to assume that 7 year old homeschool students are in the first grade, unless you tell them otherwise.
+The ESDs are to assume that 6 year old homeschool students are in the kindergarten, unless you tell them otherwise.

 Since most children start school in first grade when they are 6, the usual age for third grade is 8.
 If your child is doing average work, you would want to administer the 3rd grade test then.
-However, some children bloom late and would enter school when they are older.
+However, some children are late bloomers and would enter school when they are older.
 Parents teaching their children at home have the discretion to hold them back also.
-Since children are not required to be in public school until they are 7 years old on September 1st and would enter 1st grade then, homeschool parents may start counting first grade when their child was 7 on September 1st.
-Even if you gave your child the third grade test when he was 8, you can decide to hold him back for subsequent tests by counting the year he was 7 on September 1st as 1st grade.
+Since children are not required to be in public school until they are 6 years old on September 1st and could enter kindergarten then, homeschool parents may start counting kindergarten when their child was 6 on September 1st.
+Even if you gave your child the third grade test when he was 8, you can decide to hold him back for subsequent tests by counting the year he was 6 on September 1st as kindergarten.
 If the ESD asks for your test results (see “Reporting” below), and you are planning on holding your child back, just write them a letter and let them know not to expect your test results this year and explain why.

 What is the “cut off point?”